wweitzel/top90-backend/README.md

 Finish the internal/apifootball client in order to:
 - Add Premier League only capability
 - Add true search capability based on team on player by matching goals to a player/team stored in db
-- Show teanm schedules and rosters and click them to see the goals
+- Show team schedules and rosters and click them to see the goals

 ## Linux Commands